S-duality wall of SQCD from Toda braiding: Introduction

-For the large class of 4d $\Nsusy=2$ $SU(N)$ gauge theories obtained by twisted dimensional reduction of 6d $(2,0)$ $A_{N-1}$ superconformal theory on a punctured Riemann surface~$\Sigma$, the AGT correspondence provides another approach~\cite{Alday:2009aq} (see also~\cite{Wyllard:2009hg,Hama:2012bg,Nosaka:2013cpa}).
+For the large class of 4d $\Nsusy=2$ $SU(N)$ gauge theories obtained by twisted dimensional reduction of 6d $(2,0)$ $A_{N-1}$ superconformal theory on a punctured Riemann surface~$\Sigma$, the AGT correspondence provides another handle~\cite{Alday:2009aq} (see also~\cite{Wyllard:2009hg,Hama:2012bg,Nosaka:2013cpa}).
 It relates observables of the 4d theory on an ellipsoid~$S^4_b$ to observables of the Toda CFT on~$\Sigma$, a generalization of the Liouville CFT with a larger symmetry algebra~$W_N$.
 In particular, an S-duality domain wall placed along the equator (or a parallel) $S^3_b$ of~$S^4_b$ corresponds to a certain $W_N$~braiding transformation~\cite{Drukker:2010jp}.

-\autoref{sec:AGT} explains this relation between the expectation value of an S-duality wall placed along the equator $S^3_b$ of~$S^4_b$, the partition function of a 3d theory on~$S^3_b$ coupled to 4d fields on both sides of the wall, and an integral kernel which braids $W_N$~primary operators of the Toda CFT\@.
-The same approach was applied in~\cite{Hosomichi:2010vh} to the mass deformation of 4d $\Nsusy=4$ and in~\cite{Teschner:2012em} to 4d $\Nsusy=2$ $SU(2)$ SQCD with $4$~fundamental hypermultiplets.
+From the integral kernel that braids certain $W_N$~primary operators of the Toda CFT one can thus deduce the partition function of the S-duality domain wall, hence the $S^3_b$ partition function of its description as a 3d gauge theory, as we explain in \autoref{sec:AGT}.
+One is then left with finding a 3d gauge theory with the given $S^3_b$ partition function.
+This strategy was applied in~\cite{Hosomichi:2010vh} to the mass deformation of 4d $\Nsusy=4$ and in~\cite{Teschner:2012em} to 4d $\Nsusy=2$ $SU(2)$ SQCD with $4$~fundamental hypermultiplets.